Alpha-CubeSat/Monarch_Firmware/README.md

 ---

-Hi.
 Welcome to the Monarch_Firmware project!
 Hunter Adam has the copyright of the original [code](https://github.com/vha3/Monarch-Software/tree/vineyard) based on the EasyLink library.
 This project rewrote the radio library to support long-distance communication and other parts of the code roughly remain the same.

 ---